Last updated 2nd December 2024

 Click here to view or download a digital copy of ‘Journey to Freedom’.

-The daily devotionals, along with Bishop Philip's five-week video based Lent course will be featured on our new Discipleship App.
-Watch this space for more details
+The daily devotionals, along with Bishop Philip's five-week video based Lent course are also featured on our Discipleship App; fruitful.

 'Revealing Jesus' in print, online